po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/16-Stu_Models-Instance-Methods/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to perform an action on a specific instance of a model.
+* As a developer, I want to perform an action on a specific instance of a Mongoose model.

 ## Acceptance Criteria